skyfielders/python-skyfield/skyfield/documentation/positions.rst

 that can compute their position, and will soon be supporting more.
-Each object is a simple Python callable that can take a date as its argument and return its position as of that moment:
+Each object is a simple Python callable that can take either a :doc:`Julian date <time>` or a :ref:`whole Julian date array <date-arrays>` as its argument and return a corresponding number of positions.

 **The planets**
-  The eight planets and Pluto are all supported, thanks to the excellent work of the Jet Propulsion Laboratory (JPL) and to Skyfield’s support for their major solar system ephemerides.
+  The eight planets and Pluto are all supported, thanks to the excellent work of the Jet Propulsion Laboratory (JPL) and Skyfield’s support for their major solar system ephemerides.
   :doc:`Read more <planets>`

   .. testcode::